 Renewal payments are due at the EPO annually from the 3rd patent year up until the patent has granted.
 If the deadline is missed, there is a 6-month grace period in which the renewal fee can still be paid.
 A late fee must also be paid if using the grace period.
 This fee varies depending on the year of the renewal.

-The EPO offers no means to extend the 3-month deadline in which to complete national validations.
-However national offices may allow the deadline to be extended, for instance by requesting an extension of time or filing a request for further processing.
+The EPO offers no means to extend the 3-month deadline in which to complete national validations, though some national offices allow the deadline to be extended in certain circumstances.

 Conclusions